 Education and Technology

-Christie recently defended her PhD thesis and will be graduating from the E-Research and Technology-Enhanced Learning program at Lancaster University in December (2016).
-She holds a Master of Education in Distance Education from Athabasca University (2010) and a Bachelor of Commerce in Information Technology Management at Ryerson University (2005).
+Christie holds a PhD in E-Research and Technology Enhanced Learning from Lancaster University (2016).
+Her dissertation topic was Educational Development for Online Teaching.
+She has a Master of Education in Distance Education from Athabasca University (2010), where her research topic was the Adoption of Social Software by Students in Online and Blended Courses.
+She holds a Bachelor of Commerce (Hons) in Information Technology Management from Ryerson University (2005).

 - Christie, J. (2020).
 Using Pressbooks to Create Collaborative Open Textbooks.
 In Centre for Higher Education Research, Policy and Practice.
 Technology Tools for Teaching in Higher Education, The Practical Handbook Series.
 CHERPP. https://ecampusontario.pressbooks.pub/techtoolsforteaching

 - Christie, J. (2019).
 CONNECT-EXTEND-CHALLENGE.
 In Centre for Higher Education Research, Policy and Practice.
 Active learning strategies for higher education.
 CHERPP. https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1000&context=cherr...

 - Christie, J. (2016).
 Faculty Learning Communities to Support Technology Integration: A Literature Review.
 Transformative Dialogues, 9(1), pp.1-19.

 - Rodgers, R., Christie, J., & Wideman, M. (2014).
 The Effects of a Required Faculty Development Program on Novice Faculty Self-Efficacy and Teaching.
 Toronto: Higher Education Quality Council of Ontario.